VictoriaMetrics/VictoriaMetrics/docs/vmbackup.md

      VictoriaMetrics create snapshot url.
 When this is given a snapshot will automatically be created during backup.
 Example: http://victoriametrics:8428/snapshot/create .
 There is no need in setting -snapshotName if -snapshot.createURL is set
   -snapshot.deleteURL string
      VictoriaMetrics delete snapshot url.
 Optional.
 Will be generated from -snapshot.createURL if not provided.
 All created snapshots will be automatically deleted.
 Example: http://victoriametrics:8428/snapshot/delete
+  -snapshot.tlsCAFile string
+     Optional path to TLS CA file to use for verifying connections to -snapshotCreateURL.
+By default, system CA is used -snapshot.tlsCertFile string
+     Optional path to client-side TLS certificate file to use when connecting to -snapshotCreateURL -snapshot.tlsInsecureSkipVerify
+     Whether to skip tls verification when connecting to -snapshotCreateURL -snapshot.tlsKeyFile string
+     Optional path to client-side TLS certificate key to use when connecting to -snapshotCreateURL -snapshot.tlsServerName string
+     Optional TLS server name to use for connections to -snapshotCreateURL.
+By default, the server name from -snapshotCreateURL is used
   -snapshotName string
      Name for the snapshot to backup.
 See https://docs.victoriametrics.com/Single-server-VictoriaMetrics.html#how-to-work-with-snapshots.
 There is no need in setting -snapshotName if -snapshot.createURL is set
   -snapshot.tlsInsecureSkipVerify